fermyon/developer/content/cloud/deployment-concepts.md

 When you run the `spin cloud deploy` command, the following happens:

 1. Packaging the application and uploading it to the Fermyon Cloud
   - The first step in deploying an application is to package all the files using the OCI specification.
-The Cloud Plugin will create individual layers for the files that make up the application, to optimize changes to applications on subsequent packaging and deployment.
   - Following packaging, the image will be uploaded to an OCI compatible registry in the Fermyon Cloud.
 2. Creating or upgrading an application
   - An application is upgraded if the application name, as defined in `spin.toml`, already exists in your Fermyon Cloud account.